erasmus-without-paper/ewp-specs-architecture/README.md

 ### Identifiers (surrogate vs. natural keys)

-Majority of our schemas require partners to supply both [surrogate](https://en.wikipedia.org/wiki/Surrogate_key) and [natural](https://en.wikipedia.org/wiki/Natural_key) keys for their entities. **We refer to surrogate keys as "IDs"** (e.g. `los_id`), while
+The majority of our schemas require partners to supply both [surrogate](https://en.wikipedia.org/wiki/Surrogate_key) and [natural](https://en.wikipedia.org/wiki/Natural_key) keys for their entities. **We refer to surrogate keys as "IDs"** (e.g. `los_id`), while